LinkHaggman/awake-template/content/posts/furries-give-more-colour-to-this-year’s-dragon-boat-festival.md

 Members of the public are surprised, excited and happy.

-> At first I did not want to come today, but after coming, it felt very nice; an unexpected surprise.
->
-> I felt this is really good, kids like it so much they don’t want to leave!
->
 > We came from Ziyang city, I felt so happy.
 It’s been long since this kind of playful scene came.
 I’m a kindergarten teacher; I like this kind of cartoon.

 As usual, furries will take any chances to pounce into the public eye and give it more colour.